fossas/fossa-cli/docs/integrations/nodejs.md

 #### `strategy: <string>`

-Manually specify the .NET analysis strategy to be used.
+Manually specify the nodejs analysis strategy to be used.
 Supported options are as follows and the individual behavior is listed in the Analysis section further down:
 - `npm-list`
 - `npm-lockfile`
 - `package.json`